SalomePlatform/adao/doc/reference.rst

   CostDecrementTolerance
     This key indicates a limit value, leading to stop successfully the iterative optimization process when the cost function decreases less than this tolerance at the last step.
-The default is 10e-7, and it is recommended to adapt it the needs on real problems.
+The default is 1.e-7, and it is recommended to adapt it to the needs on real problems.

   ProjectedGradientTolerance
     This key indicates a limit value, leading to stop successfully the iterative optimization process when all the components of the projected gradient are under this limit.
-It is only used for constrained algorithms.
-The default is -1, that is the internal default of each algorithm (generally 1.e-5), and it is not recommended to change it.
+It is only used for constrained minimizers.
+The default is -1, that is the internal default of each minimizer (generally 1.e-5), and it is not recommended to change it.

   GradientNormTolerance
     This key indicates a limit value, leading to stop successfully the iterative optimization process when the norm of the gradient is under this limit.
-It is only used for non-constrained algorithms.
-The default is 10e-5 and it is not recommended to change it.
+It is only used for non-constrained minimizers.
+The default is 1.e-5 and it is not recommended to change it.

   StoreInternalVariables
     This boolean key allows to store default internal variables, mainly the